 In their personal statements, candidates should indicate their reasons for wanting to pursue this joint program.

-This group consists of students who have a BSW, who are currently enrolled in a BSW program, or who are currently enrolled in the Qualifying Year for entry into the MSW program.
-Group 1 students should apply to the MSW and the BCL/JD programs during the academic year immediately preceding their intended start date in the joint program.
+Students who have a BSW, or who are currently enrolled in a BSW program.
+Students should apply to the MSW and the BCL/JD programs during the academic year immediately preceding their intended start date in the joint program or in their 1st or 2nd year in their BCL/JD program.

 Students enrolled in the joint program begin by completing the obligatory first year of the law program.
 In subsequent academic terms, they take a combination of law and social work credits.